 Schedules are provided to each student at the beginning of the school year or upon enrolling.
-The schedule is based upon the student's needs and available class space.
-Any changes in a student's schedule should be handled through the Guidance Office.
+The schedule is based upon the student's requests, academic and career plans, needs and available class space.
+Any changes in a student's schedule should be handled through the MS/HS Principal.
 It is important to note that some courses may be denied because of limited space or the need to complete prerequisites courses.
 Students are expected to follow their schedules.
 Any variation should be approved with a pass or schedule change.